leiklier/TTK4145-project/DESIGN.md

 ## Overview

 The network is organized as a ring of nodes, where they are sorted on the time they joined the network.
-The node which joined first is called HEAD, whereas the node which joined last is called TAIL.
-This way, no master is needed, and fault tolerance can easily be added by higher level code without a need for a single source of truth.
+The node which joined first is called `HEAD`, whereas the node which joined last is called `TAIL`.
+This way, no master is needed, and fault tolerance + global state synchronization can easily be added by higher level code without a need for a single source of truth.

 ### Joining the network

 There are two processes responsible in joining a network:

 1. The TAIL does at all times listen for `JOIN` messages on `#.#.#.255`.
-When such message is received, the node which sent the message is added as a new TAIL, and the previous TAIL is connected to the new TAIL instead of its HEAD.
+When such a message is received, the node which sent the message is added as a new TAIL, and the previous TAIL is connected to the new TAIL instead of its HEAD.
 Now the ring has expanded.

     **Before:**
     ```